Kong/kubernetes-ingress-controller/docs/api-reference.md

 KongConsumer is the Schema for the kongconsumers API.
-When this resource is created, a corresponding consumer entity will be created in Kong.
- While KongConsumer exists in a specific Kubernetes namespace, KongConsumers from all namespaces are combined into a single Kong configuration, and no KongConsumers with the same `kubernetes.io/ingress.class` may share the same Username or CustomID value.

 <!-- kong_consumer description placeholder -->